 The City of West Des Moines continues to be one of fastest growing cities in the State of Iowa.
-As of the 2005 special census we had 51,744 residents, which is a 63 percent increase in population since 1990 and 11.5 percent since 2000.
-As of January 1, 2011, staff estimates the City's population to be 58,706 (official 2010 federal census numbers are scheduled to be released in a few weeks).
-In calendar year 2010, the total building permit valuation was slightly in excess of \$168,000,000.
-While a substantial increase over 2009, the sustained downturn in development activity is a concern for future budget years.
+As of the 2010 census we had 56,609 residents, which is a 78.9 percent increase in population since 1990 and 22 percent since 2000.
+As of January 1, 2012, staff estimates the City's population to be 59,281.
+In calendar year 2011, the total building permit valuation was slightly in excess of \$142,361,000.
+This was lower than 2010, and the sustained downturn in development activity is a concern for future budget years.
 Staff will continue to monitor the economy and make budget recommendations and adjustments as necessary.